-If you purchased the Nest Thermostat you may have read about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If you purchased the Nest Thermostat you have probably heard about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear not!

-For more detailed instructions, please visit their Nest Support page.
+For complete instructions, go to Nest Support page.
 For a more basic overview, keep on reading:

-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not correctly charging the battery, or shutting down completely.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later may be having problems, including becoming unresponsive, not correctly charging the battery, or turning off completely.
 Nest says to try recharging and restarting your thermostat to resolve the glitch and get it up and going again.